SCBA requests CJI for resumption of full physical hearing in SC | Law-Order

 - India

-The Supreme Court Bar Association (SCBA) on Saturday requested Chief Justice of India N V Ramanatres that physical hearings in the apex court be reassumed to the pre-pandemic level as the COVID-19 situation is in control and stressed that 'open court hearing' is both the ''convention and constitutional requirement''.
+The Supreme Court Bar Association (SCBA) on Saturday requested Chief Justice of India N V Ramana that physical hearings in the apex court be resumed to the pre-pandemic level as the COVID-19 situation is in control and stressed that 'open court hearing' is both the ''convention and constitutional requirement''.

 In a letter addressed to the CJI, SCBA president Vikas Singh said the positivity rate in the national capital has come down to below four percent and the Delhi Disaster Management Authority (DDMA) has decided to reopen schools, colleges and gyms here with effect from February 7.